-Week Section &Date Location Topic Notes (topics identified are Gaber's ebook) 12 A: Tues Dec 3 B: Tues Dec 3 C: Wed Nov 27 D: Thur Nov 28 EFG: Nov 27- Dec 3 DB 0016 ACE001 Cash Flow Statement and course review There will be a cash flow question on the Final exam.
+11 Week of Mar 23 Cash Flow Statement • This is a "killer topic" in the course.
+Cash Flow Statements are important in business and finance.
+Their construction is more difficult than the other statements.
+Mar 29, 10am-noon, 2 hours (Moodle) Analytics exercise (Optional, 2%) For extra marks students have the option of completing the Analytics exercise.
+On Sunday March 29th at 10am the dataset will be made available and the quiz visible.
+By 12pm the quiz will close.
+Mar 30, 11:59 pm (Moodle) Professional activity report (Optional, 1%) For extra marks students have the option of completing the submission of the professional activity report.
+Submission opens on Jan 6 and closes on Mar 30.
+Upload the scanned form in Moodle.
+To earn full marks the original form must be handed to your professor before the end of classes; only students in online sections (P and R) can hand it in at the final exam.
+12 Week of Mar 30 Cash Flow Statement and course review There will be a cash flow question on the Final exam.
 It is imperative that you work several cash flow problems independently.
-TERM PRO- JECT D Monday December 2 nd at midnight (Moodle) Home All sections Term Project Part D Term Project Part D closes at the end of this day.
+Apr 3, 11 :59pm (Moodle) Term Project Part D (3%) Submission open between Jan 6 and April 3.
+One attempt only.
+Quiz worth 2%; submitted Word document worth 1%.
 Keep a backup copy in case of loss.
-Suggest submitting early so that you have access to technical support in case of technical failure. eBook QUIZ Tuesday December 3 rd at midnight (Connect) All sections Connect Ebook quizzes (Connect) for topics of weeks 10 to 12 close at the end of this day.
-EXAM December 5 th to 20 th Final Exam scheduled by the Registrar in the official exam period.
+Suggest submitting early so that you have access to technical support in case of technical failure.
+Apr 4, 11 :59pm (Connect) eBook Quizzes (3%) Ebook quizzes for topics of weeks 10 to 12 (1% each, total 3%) Final Exam Period (Apr 7 - Apr 25) Scheduled by the Registrar in the official exam period.
 Do not make any travel plans for this period.
-Campus Final Exam All content from lectures, website and the text (including short videos of the eBook used) is examinable.
+Final Exam (25%) All content from lectures, website and the text (including short videos of the eBook used) is examinable.
 Official grades will be posted by the Registrar's Office when approved by the Registrar.
 Students who wrote both midterms will be tested on the material of Weeks 10 to 12 (Chapters 12, 13 and Appendix A).
-Students who missed one midterm will write an allinclusive exam (entire course, weeks 1 to 12).
-If by mistake or in purpose a student who missed a midterm does not write a "comprehensive" exam (for instance writes a "regular" exam) the weight of such exams will be 6.25% instead of the 25% due to the topics tested.
-It is not possible to switch or change exams once it has been started so please know the exam you must write before entering the exam room.
+Students who missed one midterm will write a comprehensive exam testing material of the entire course (weeks 1 to 12).
+If by mistake or in purpose a student who missed a mid-term does not write a "comprehensive" exam (for instance writes a "regular" exam), the weight of such exams will be 6.25% instead of the 25% due to the topics tested.
+It is not possible to switch or change exams once it has been started.
+So please know the exam you must write before entering the exam room.
 A student cannot miss both midterms without receiving a zero for one of them.
-Missing the final exam requires you to follow a certain protocol managed by the School of Administrative Studies.
-Course directors are not involved with deferred exams.
+Missing the final exam requires you to follow a certain protocol managed by the School of Administrative Studies to write the deferred final exam.
+All deferred exams are comprehensive regardless the number of mid-term exams written during the term.
+Deferred exams are arranged by the school.
+Course directors are not involved with supervising deferred exams.